 Next on our Essential Minerals list is Potassium.

 I called Magnesium “The great relaxer” – because it helps muscles to relax.
 Well then we can call Potassium “The great balancer” because if helps the body – every cell in the body balances its Magnesium and Potassium and its Sodium which we’ll come to next.
 Potassium helps balance the body’s intake and loss of water and its acid – base balance.It helps muscles and nerves to function smoothly – including that most important of all muscles, the heart.
 I often used magnesium and potassium tablets to help my patients recover fast from backache and other pains and sprains.

 Easy to find versions of Potassium supplements include Potassium Citrate (Probably the best) and Potassium Gluconate.
 Good brands to choose from include Pure Encapsulations, Now and Bulk Supplements.
 Pure Encapsulation is offering a 200 mg capsule, Now a 99 mg capsule and Bulk Supplements are powder so you can choose your own dose.

 They are all here on the US Amazon Page Potassium Products

 How to Buy Lithium

-The relaxing effects of Lithium are so strong that it was used as a medicinal drink – called 7UP but sadly removed the Lithium in the 1950s.
+The soothing effects of Lithium are so strong that it was used as a medicinal drink – called 7UP but sadly the manufacturers removed the Lithium in the 1950s.